samfok/AER_serial_tree_router/README.md

-Describes the asynchronous logic of the transmitter
+Describes the asynchronous logic of the transmitter/receiver